Using Genetics to Guide Medication

 - Complete a simple blood draw at a VA facility laboratory.

-- The lab sends the blood sample to a lab at Sanford Health’s Imagenetics facility in Sioux Falls, South Dakota, to be processed.
+- The VA lab sends the blood sample to a lab at Sanford Health’s Imagenetics facility in Sioux Falls, South Dakota, to be processed.

 How to Use Your Results